demisto/content-docs/docs/integrations/generate-integration.md

 **API Token bearer**

-The command generates `apikey` integration parameter.
+The command generates `api_key` integration parameter.
 The paramater will be passed in `"Authorization": "Bearer TOKEN_HERE"` as part of the request header.
 ```
 "auth": {
      "type": "bearer"